-You can tell your colleagues, coworkers, and employees how much you value them and their contribution any day of the year.
-Trust me.
+You can tell your colleagues, coworkers, and employees how much you value them and their contribution to the job any day of the year.
+Trust this.
 No occasion is necessary.
 In fact, small surprises and tokens of your appreciation spread throughout the year help the people in your work life feel valued by you all year long.

 Looking for ideas about how to praise and thank coworkers and employees?
 The opportunities are endless and limited only by your imagination.